Yes. Yes, they were.

-Is friendly fire still fire?
-Yes, they certainly embraced racism.
+So is friendly fire still fire?
+Yes, the Dambusters (RAF 617 Squadron in WWII) clearly embraced racism.

 You can go to RAF Scampton and see the dog’s grave and there he is with his name, and it’s an important part of the film.
 The name of the dog was a code word to show that the dam had been successfully breached.
 In the film, you’re constantly hearing ‘N-word, N-word, N-word, hurray’ and Barnes Wallis is punching the air.
 But obviously that’s not going to happen now.
 So Digger seems OK, I reckon.